lyokha/g3kb-switch/README.md

 $ sudo make install
 ```

-In *Gnome 41*, the switcher will only work with *G3kbSwitch Gnome Shell
+In *Gnome 41* and newer, the switcher will only work with *G3kbSwitch Gnome
-extension*, because method *org.gnome.Shell.Eval* which was used in the original
+Shell extension*, because method *org.gnome.Shell.Eval* which was used in the
-implementation of the switcher is now disabled for security reasons.
+original implementation of the switcher is now disabled for security reasons.

 Build and install the extension.